psychopy/psychopy/docs/source/developers/repository.rst

   * *DOC*: for all kinds of documentation related commits
   * *TEST*: for adding or changing tests

-NB: The difference between BF and FF is that BF indicates a fis that is appropriate for back-porting to earlier versions, whereas FF indicates a fix to code that has not been released, and so cannot be back-ported.
+NB: The difference between BF and FF is that BF indicates a fix that is appropriate for back-porting to earlier versions, whereas FF indicates a fix to code that has not been released, and so cannot be back-ported.

 .. _pullRequest: